Adding a layer list widget to a PyQGIS application

 QGIS is not only a ready-to-use desktop GIS, but also a set of libraries that can be used to create custom GIS applications.
 Unfortunately, when creating such applications, developers have to implement some GUI elements from scratch.
 An example of such a widget is the list of loaded layers (sometimes incorrectly called a legend).

-The code was tested with QGIS 1.7.0.
+The code was tested with QGIS 1.7.0 from trunk.
 Newer versions of QGIS may contain changes that break the code.

 Preparation